v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/apply-okr-formula.md

 - Why does that matter right now?
 - How should that be written into a statement to inspire the team?
 - What metric indicates success?
-- Is that metric currenty measured?
+- Is that metric currently measured?
 - What's the target and baseline?

 ## Tip #2: Ask questions while reviewing your OKRs